Deadline: 11:59 PM PST on Friday, March 6, 2020

 - In what teaching field is the applicant specializing?

-- An essay of 500 words or less, double spaced, to address this question: Statistics have shown that there is a higher percentage of children of color in our special education classrooms.
+- An essay of 500 words or less to address this question: Statistics have shown that there is a higher percentage of children of color in our special education classrooms.
 Yet, there are disproportionately fewer teachers of color in those classrooms.
 Why is it important that we increase the number of teachers of color in Special Education classrooms?

 - Two letters of recommendation, one from faculty in the field of education and one from someone who has observed you working with children.
 (Note to faculty or observer: Please address the student’s character, community service, extracurricular activities and academic achievement.)